Aliases for FLRT2 Gene

 GeneCards Summary for FLRT2 Gene

 FLRT2 (Fibronectin Leucine Rich Transmembrane Protein 2) is a Protein Coding gene.
-Among its related pathways are Signaling by FGFR2 and Signaling by GPCR.
+Among its related pathways are Negative regulation of FGFR1 signaling and Signaling by FGFR2.
 Gene Ontology (GO) annotations related to this gene include protein binding, bridging and chemorepellent activity.
 An important paralog of this gene is FLRT3.